 to

 Samples within the media data are grouped into chunks.
 Chunks can be of different sizes, and the samples within a chunk can have different sizes.
-This table can be used to find the chunk that contains a sample, its position, and the associated sample description.
+This table can be used to find the chunk that contains a sample, its position, and the associated sample entry.

 In 8.8.4.1 change